Great Dane Facts

 Non of this happened overnight!
 Time, persistence, patience, love, and understanding are a must.
 Although achieving this level of trust and a well mannered canine kid is not difficult, guidance, effort and training are mandatory.

 Frustration and troubles are assured, you will experience problems and bad behavior such as puppy and adolescent issues as with any other breed dog.
-Chewing, (Like the time our Dane consumed our TV remote.), and puppy behavior problems will be increased 10-fold.
-Guidance and leadership are a must while your Dane is young, manageable and impressionable.
+Damage from chewing, (Like the time our Dane consumed our TV remote.), digging, puppy accidents and other behavior problems will be 10-times worse simply due to the size of your dog.
+Guidance and leadership are a must while your Dane is young, of a manageable size and impressionable.

 Veterinary, food, toy, containment and other expenses that encompass canine care can be double to triple in cost for this extra large dog breed.